PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     Enables all first party cookies.
 Cookies will be created on the next tracking request.

-    .. note:: Tracker has cookies enabled by default.
+    .. note:: JavaScript Tracking Client has cookies enabled by default.

 .. _jtc-api-disableCookies: